Gravitational waves in Palatini gravity for a non-minimal geometry-matter coupling: The linearized theory

 From these relations it is possible to derive a set of equations for the different vector components of non-metricity by successive contractions of $\tensor[]{\delta\mathcal{E}}{_{\lambda\mu\nu}}$ with $\eta^{\mu\nu}$ and $\,\eta^{\nu\lambda}$, resulting respectively in

-where we remember that $\delta S_\mu=0$ identically holds as discussed in Sec.~\ref{sec: 3}.
+while the contraction with $\epsilon^{\lambda\mu\nu\sigma}$ simply results in the condition $\delta S_\mu=0$, implying that at the linear level torsion is purely tensorial.
 From \eqref{eq: lin vect conn 1} and \eqref{eq: lin vect conn 2} it is possible instead to derive the explicit form of the first and second trace of non-metricity, that is

 Furthermore, by adding up \eqref{eq: lin vect conn 1} and \eqref{eq: lin vect conn 2} one can get the interesting relation

 which for $\Bar{\chi}_1=\Bar{\chi}_2$ shows that the vector metric-affine structure assumes, at this perturbation order, a Weyl configuration characterized by